-2.3 Payment of Berthing fees are to be made within 14 days of the commencement date of the licence or the date of invoice.
+2.3 Payment of Berthing fees are to be made within 14 days of the commencement of the mooring licence or within 14 days of the date of invoice, whichever is the earliest.
 Owners of vessels using the Harbour are responsible for payment of Harbour Dues.

 3. LIABILITY, INDEMNITY AID INSURANCE

 3.1 The Company shall not be liable for any loss or damage caused by any event or circumstance beyond its reasonable control (such as extreme weather conditions, the actions of third parties not employed by it or any defect in any part of a customer’s or third party’s Vessel) this extends to loss or damage to Vessels, gear, equipment or other goods left with it for repair or storage, and harm to persons entering the Premises or the Harbour and/or using any facilities or equipment.

 3.1.1 The Company shall take all reasonable steps to maintain security at the Premises, and to maintain the facilities at the Premises and in the Harbour in reasonably good working order.
 Subject to this, and in the absence of negligence or breach of duty on the part of the Company, Vessels, gear, equipment or other goods are left with the Company at the Owner’s own risk and Owners should ensure that they have appropriate insurance against all relevant risks including public liability.